 - Full-color touch LCD screen for most major functions, including scenes that let you automate tasks.

 - Supports up to 15 devices in your media /smart home arsenal.

 - Full tap and swipe control is supported.

-- Haptic feedback on touchscreen – vibrates to the touch.
+- Haptic feedback on the touchscreen – vibrates to the touch.

-- All buttons are backlit, making it a worth home theater companion.
+- All buttons are backlit, making it a worthy home theater companion.

 - Most buttons are fully customizable.

 - Alexa, Google, and Apple are all supported for voice control.

 - There is no Find my Remote feature like the Caavo.
 We hope Logitech will add this soon.